AlexanderWilliams1/crypto/README.md

 **LiquiGuard** is an algorithmic trading bot specifically designed to prevent liquidation in futures trading.
 It combines real-time market analysis with multi-layer safety mechanisms to protect your capital while identifying high-probability short opportunities in BTC/USDT futures markets.

+#Mission: Protect traders from liquidation risks while maintaining strategy profitability.
+The system uses multi-layer protection mechanisms to ensure that even in a volatile market, the account will not suffer catastrophic losses due to a single transaction.

 ## Key Anti-Liquidation Features

 🛡️ **Dynamic Stop-Loss System**